Advice for people having glue treatment

 The risk of DVT during long air flights or other long journeys in cramped seating is very low, but the normal advice is to avoid air travel for a month before or after any varicose vein treatment.
 Short flights may be reasonable: this is a matter for discussion.

 Aches, twinges, and areas of tenderness are quite common.
-These will settle down, and should not discourage you from becoming fully active as soon as you are able.
+These will settle down and should not discourage you from becoming fully active as soon as you are able.
+If you are uncomfortable, take paracetamol and/or ibuprofen.

 Numbness or tingling